textlint/editor/packages/@textlint/config-partial-parser/README.md

 # @textlint/config-partial-parser

-A partial parser for textlintrc
+A partial parser for textlintrc.

+It is parser for textlintrc, it is not loader.

+The loader is `@textlint/config-loader`

 ## Install